f5devcentral/f5-agility-labs-iam/docs/class4/module1/intro.rst

     |image1|

-Under System column, click on Access, and select the resolution size to download remote desktop file to access the Client Workstation.
+Under Systems column, click on Access, and select the resolution size to download a remote desktop file to access the Client Workstation.

     |image2|